 I’ve discovered the hard way that I am a better mom and wife when I make time for my creative endeavors.
 You can be a mom and you can still love yourself well by making time to be creative

 How has the ministry of UA helped you?

 I was telling someone the other day – I signed on as a leader because I’ve seen how much the ministry and message have impacted the people who attended our retreat as well as my own life.

 For myself: It meant a lot to me to have Rachel Wilhelm come.
 She led with confidence, encouraging and listening to the musicians.
 She gave critique, but it was in a way that said “You can do this; try this – it’ll make it better.”
-Seeing that example was profoundly impactful to me, because I spent a lot of time in a tradition that did not value women as leaders, and the music school culture I spent my college years in gave critique in a discouraging way.
-Spending unhurried time with artists, listening, encouraging, and sharing music and art with them is one of the best ways I can embody the worship leader missionary mindset.
+Seeing that example was profoundly impactful to me.
+Rachel spent unhurried time with artists, listening, encouraging, and sharing music and art with them is one of the best ways I can embody the worship leader missionary mindset.

 For the folks who attended our retreat: One person reported that she is normally a words person, but she started to hear melodies.
 I witnessed a lot of people feeling encouraged in their gifts as they shared with people; realizing that they don’t have to do everything well made them feel like they could still contribute in collaboration.
 Another person had received a lot of rejection in the past; we recently recorded their song and they felt really healed and appreciated and remarked to me that they “could move on” – they felt another song brewing.
 Folks from other churches found each other in collaboration.
 The idea of collaboration had not occurred to them – they were often creating alone, or had a favorite collaborator.
 So I think that over time we will see more people working in collaboration.